As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Recommended Inexpensive-to-Run Wine Refrigerator

-The Ivation 31 Bottle Wine Fridge is a great choice for wine storage because it offers dual temperature zones for chilling both red and white wine simultaneously.
+The Ivation 12 Bottle Wine Cooler Refrigerator is a great choice for wine storage because it offers dual temperature zones for chilling both red and white wine simultaneously.

 I was very surprised by how cheap it was on Amazon and what some of the customer reviews had to say about this wine refrigerator (Amazon link).